Department Chair: Don Fischer

 258 Human Anatomy and Physiology for Sports Medicine.
 (2)

 This course is primarily a lecture course covering basic human anatomy and physiology with emphasis placed on the muscular, skeletal, cardiovascular, and respiratory systems.
 This course is designed to provide the student a foundational understanding of anatomical and physiological terminology and concepts.
-Spring.
+Prerequisite: BIOL 112 or 121.
+Fall and spring.

 259 Theory of Coaching Ice Hockey.
 (1)